jimburton/CI505/labs/Week1.md

 > square 5
 ```

+Try calling `square` with a few numbers.
 What happens when you execute `square True`?

 2. Use `square` to write a function `sumsquare :: Int -> Int -> Int` which
 returns the sum of the squares of its two arguments.